-Candidate Workspace and Resources:
+Candidate Workspaces and Resources:

 - Candidates have access to a snack and drink machines, a refrigerator and microwave in the Business Education Building on the first floor. - On the second floor of the Business Education Building, candidates have two workrooms: Bus.Ed.
 Room 209 and Bus.Ed.
 Room 213.
 Room 209 has tables, a printer/copier, hole punch, binder, and laminator available for candidates' use.
 Room 213 has laptops that candidates may check out to use, but laptops cannot be removed from the building.
 Laptops must be signed in and out in the notebook provided.
 Laptops must be returned to the laptop cart and plugged into a power supply when the candidate is finished.
 Abuse of these laptops or the laptop policy will result in candidates losing the privilege to use them.
 Report any issues with technology or resources to the Director of Undergraduate Candidate Placements/Professional Development. - Bus.
 Ed.
 Room 224 is a dedicated classroom for the Carter and Moyers School of Education.
 There are supplies and resources for candidate to use stored in this classroom.
 Candidates may work in this room when no class is in session.
-Check with Director of Undergraduate Candidate Placements/Professional Development for access to the classroom and the supplies. - A limited number of Swivls and ipads for videotaping teaching experiences are available from the Director of Undergraduate Candidate Placements/Professional Development.
+Check with Director of Undergraduate Candidate Placements/Professional Development for access to the classroom and the supplies. - A limited number of Swivls and Ipads for videotaping teaching experiences are available from the Director of Undergraduate Candidate Placements/Professional Development. - The ITLU department has a hardship application available for students who require financial support throughout the program based on need, eligibility, and availability.
+Contact the department chair or any full-time instructor or staff for more information and an application.